 Head Coach/General Manager

 2023 marks Joey Gomes’ 10th year as General Manager and Head Coach of the Healdsburg Prune Packers.
-Gomes has guided the Packers to a 310 - 100 overall record and the CCL Championship in both 2021 and 2022.
+Gomes has guided the Packers to a 310 - 100 overall record and the CCL Championship 2021, 2022, and 2023.

 With a passion for player development, Gomes has helped play a small part in a key area of college baseball.
 “We try our very best to keep it simple.
 Take care of the player, coach the player, return the player a little better than we got him.”